19 November 2018

 Reading is my way of escaping.
 I like most any genre except supernatural or romance novels.
 I just started Thoreau’s Walden Pond, which I found in one of my college textbooks.
 I highlighted this quote. “. . . for a man is rich in proportion to the number of things which he can afford to let alone.”

 We have a weekend getaway cabin that is also on a big pond.
 The colors in the fall reflect the sky and the changing leaves.
-I decided to photography just the water with it’s myriad colors.
+I decided to photograph just the water with it’s myriad colors.

 At night before I go sleep and my brain releases and realizes that the day has been full and good, it is time for some spiritual reading whether it is the Dalai Lama or my current read by C.S.
 Lewis.
 His quote, “when you have reached your own room, be kind to those who have chosen different doors.”